VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/application_settings.md

 - `plantuml_url` (String) The PlantUML instance URL for integration.
 - `polling_interval_multiplier` (Number) Interval multiplier used by endpoints that perform polling.
 Set to 0 to disable polling.
 - `project_export_enabled` (Boolean) Enable project export.
+- `project_jobs_api_rate_limit` (Number) Maximum authenticated requests to /project/:id/jobs per minute.
+Introduced in GitLab 16.5.
+- `projects_api_rate_limit_unauthenticated` (Number) Introduced in GitLab 15.10.
+Max number of requests per 10 minutes per IP address for unauthenticated requests to the list all projects API.
+To disable throttling set to 0.
 - `prometheus_metrics_enabled` (Boolean) Enable Prometheus metrics.
 - `protected_ci_variables` (Boolean) CI/CD variables are protected by default.
 - `push_event_activities_limit` (Number) Number of changes (branches or tags) in a single push to determine whether individual push events or bulk push events are created.
 Bulk push events are created if it surpasses that value.